The Price (Star Trek: The Next Generation): Plot

 Meanwhile, on the Enterprise, negotiations for the wormhole continue, as well as the sparks between Troi and Ral.
 Even though she has fallen for Ral, Troi starts to have some second thoughts about him when he tells her in intimate confidence that he is part Betazoid and that he has been using his empathic abilities to manipulate the opposing delegates in the negotiations.

 Ral deftly narrows the competition down to the Federation and his own employers, the Chrysalians.
 Just before Riker can obtain the wormhole rights, the Ferengi threaten to destroy the wormhole, claiming that an "informed source" has told them that the Federation has made a covert pact with the Barzan premier.
 Picard requests Riker's presence on the bridge to deal with the situation; in his absence, Ral takes the advantage, and builds his case on the Barzan leader's wishes for peace to win the claim to the wormhole for his group.
 When Troi realizes that Devinoni staged the entire altercation to sabotage the Federation, her sense of duty forces her to betray his trust and speak out publicly.
-But before the Barzan premier has a chance to cancel the bargain with Ral and the Chrysalians, the Enterprise shuttle emerges from the wormhole and hails the ship, announcing that it is worthless.
+Before the Barzan premier has a chance to cancel the bargain with Ral and the Chrysalians, the Enterprise shuttle emerges from the wormhole and hails the ship, announcing that it is worthless.
 Ral then says goodbye to Troi and returns to face his employers for purchasing worthless rights.

 Reception

 Keith R.A.
 DeCandido of Tor.com rated the episode 6 out of 10.

-In 2020, GameSpot noted this episode as containing one of the most bizarre moments of the series, the startlingly blatant sexual conversation in a workout chat between Troi and Crusher.
+In 2020, GameSpot noted this episode as containing one of the most bizarre moments of the series, the startlingly blatant sexual conversation in a workout chat between Troi and Dr. Beverly Crusher.